th1rst/learning/Projects/giphyclone/Readme.md

 - style the gifs to match the corresponding flexbox items in width/height
 - create a loop to fill out all elements with gifs and use their corresponding titles, alts and href's.
 - style the appearance of the boxes to make it look not-so-ugly
-- get the user input of the form (Navbar)
+- get the user input of the form (Navbar) for the search
 - display search results dynamically onChange